 All forms of online gambling, with the exception of horseracing, have been effectively treated as illegal in the US for the last decade or so.
 (Before that, they were essentially ignored).

 The reasons for this effective illegality were somewhat murky.
 After all, gambling is traditionally a state issue, where we leave states to decide what kind of regulation their citizens want.
 Utah can ban it, Nevada can permit it, and everybody’s happy.
 In 1961, however, Congress passed the Wire Act, in an attempt to control the spread of the mob, who at the time controlled the illegal betting industry.
 The Wire act … Read More »

 James McManus recently wrote an excellent summary of unfortunate unraveling of online poker in the US this year.

 I remain surprised at how surprised everyone seems to be at the unraveling of the poker ecosystem.
 You needed no expertise at all to realize that the legal framework in which PokerStars and FullTilt were operating in was, at the very best, dark gray, and likely explicitly illegal.
 Now, you might think, so are speeding and jaywalking, and despite being illegal (or nearly so), you might choose to do it anyway.
 Fair enough.

 But people were trusting these guys with a lot of money.
 McManus reports having close to $20K in PokerStars when assets were frozen, and many people had much, much, more.
-People seemed to trust that the operators were ringfencing the client deposits from the operating expenses … Read More »
+People seemed to trust that the operators were ringfencing the client deposits from the … Read More »

 I’m now a all-electric two timers: bought (and sold) Tesla Roadster #48 a few years back, and now the proud owner of a Nissan Leaf.
 Each with their own merits, though the Leaf has found more “product-market fit”.